ChrisDuffley/stationPlaylist/addonuserguide.md

 Note: SPL Controller is disabled if NVDA is running in secure mode such as in secure screens.

-The SPL Controller is a set of commands used everywhere (except Studio itself) to control various aspects of Studio's functionality.
+The SPL Controller is a set of commands used everywhere (except local Studio itself) to control various aspects of Studio's functionality.
 For example, you can use this to start playing the next track right after a Skype call, or disable automation for the time being while conducting a live interview or tweeting.

 To use these commands, enter SPL Controller layer.
 NVDA says, "SPL Controller."
 Then press the keys for the desired function from the list below.